-Vava Coffee educates coffee producers with the knowledge they need to have better market access and understand what goes into producing a good quality coffee, how they can also negotiate better prices for themselves.
+Vava Coffee educates coffee producers with the knowledge they need to have better market access and understand what goes into producing a good quality coffee and negotiating better prices for themselves.

 Integrating women and youth in the supply chain

 Vava decided to help coffee farmers transformed their lives.
-She focuses on incorporating more women and youth in the supply chain.
+She focuses on incorporating more women and youth into the supply chain.
 They mostly work with young people with a specific focus on women.
 They have run successful training for young women and currently have an ongoing project together with the Michigan university unit and the Williamson Davidson Institute.
-So they’re carrying out a research project in Colombia as regards their role in empowering women in the coffee supply chain.
+So they’re carrying out a research project in Colombia regarding their role in empowering women in the coffee supply chain.

 Women coffee growers don’t own much land worldwide, and it is a problem

 It is difficult to find out how many women work in the coffee industry worldwide.
 However, it's more about how can we, for example, have women own land, rather than just being the labor on the farm.

 89% of the labor on coffee farms, especially in Africa is provided by women.

 Latin America is slightly opposite in terms of men being also the ones that provide the work.
 But in Africa, 89% of the women on the farms pick the coffee cherries.
 And they're not the ones who receive the payment for their work.
 When the husband finally delivers the coffee to the factory, women never quite get the earnings.

 Women own less than 20% of all the land on the planet.